 Come learn about the geology and nearshore habitats of Sucia Island and help us restore a surf smelt spawning beach.
-Boats will depart in the morning for a 3-hour workday.
-Reserve your spot today!
+Boats will depart in the morning from Friday for a 3-hour workday.
+Space is limited!
+Reserve your spot today.

 FRIENDS Leads Blakely Island Habitat Restoration Effort

 FRIENDS recently spearheaded the intertidal restoration of a documented surf smelt spawning beach along Blakely Island’s Thatcher Bay.
 The project uncovered 5,300 square feet of habitat that had been buried under rock and fill for over 60 years, and then replenished it with a combination of pea gravel and sand.
 This sandy “fish mix” is where surf smelt spawn along the uppermost portions of the beach.
 Read the press release for more information.

 Before - No longer needed to support forestry operations, this log handling facility and 110 dump truck loads of rock and associated fill was removed.

 After - 5,300 square feet of intertidal beach was unburied, which opened up critical shoreline habitat for forage fish at a known surf smelt spawning site.

 Check out our infographic!
 Learn about the interconnectivity of the Salish Sea and how increased shipping traffic from fossil fuel export and a major spill could devastate our environment and our economy.
 And please help us spread the information far and wide!
 MORE INFO>>